 - Visitors to outpatient cancer clinics must be 18 or older.

-- Adult patients can have 1 healthy adult visitor per day.
+- Adult patients can have 2 healthy visitors at a time.
 Hours for visiting most adult patients are 5 a.m. - 9 p.m.

-- Child patients can have 2 healthy adult visitors per day in most cases.
+- Child patients can have 2 healthy visitors at a time in most cases.

 - A patient in labor can have 2 healthy visitors.
 A doula is considered one of these visitors.

 - One healthy parent or guardian at a time may visit a child in the hospital who has COVID-19.
-They must stay in the child's room.
+The parent or guardian must stay in the child's room.